User notifications

 Universal GUI main administrator application administrator group administrator group owner user administratorDepending on your rights, you can send a notification to all the users within a tenant, application, or user group, or the subset of users you are responsible for.

-Notifications can be sent to users in four ways:
+Notifications can be sent to users in the following ways:

 - As an in-app notification from IAM.